All Episodes

 dan friesen

-And the scientists will be bitten by the snake they tried to charm.
+And what, you know, the scientists would be bitten by the snake they tried to charm.

 jordan holmes